XinqiYY/FreeCodeCamp/Front End Development Libraries/README.md

   }
 }
 ```
-This creates an ES6 class Kitten which extends the React.Component class.
-So the Kitten class now has access to many useful React features.
+This creates an ES6 class `Kitten` which extends the `React.Component` class.
+So the `Kitten` class now has access to many useful React features.
-Also notice the Kitten class has a constructor defined within it that calls super().
-It uses super() to call the constructor of the parent class, in this case React.Component.
+Also notice the `Kitten` class has a `constructor` defined within it that calls `super()`.
+It uses `super()` to call the constructor of the parent class, in this case `React.Component`.
 The constructor is a special method used during the initialization of objects that are created with the class keyword.

 ## Render a Class Component to the DOM
 ```